marcuszou/CoVID19-Dashboard/README.md

-# 2019-nCoV-Dashboard
+# 2019-nCoV Dashboard with Pyecharts
-2019-nCoV Desease Trending with Pyecharts
+2019-nCoV Desease Trending with Pyecharts library from Baidu.com

 ## 0. Preface
 * Tencent weiste changed it's JSON coding since the beginning of Feb 2020.